SquareGPS/navixy-api/docs/eco-fleet-api/getting-started.md

 # Navixy Eco Fleet API

-The structure of Eco Fleet API is close to the user API, so we highly recommend reading [Backend API: getting started](../backend-api/getting-started/introduction.md).
+The structure of Eco Fleet API is close to the user API, so we highly recommend reading [User Interface API: getting started](../backend-api/getting-started/introduction.md).

 The main differences are _request paths_, _authorization system_ and _request format_.